Friday, September 22, 2017

 Input & Output?

-The controls are superb!!
-This is a relief as I've played a few similar games which required pixel-perfect alignment with the ladder before you're allowed to climb it.
-That's always a pain which I'm happy to say doesn't exist here.
+The controls are superb, with pixel-perfect alignment for climbing the ladders.
 Digging holes and caving in the heads of aliens is easy and so much fun.
-My only quibble is not being able to fall down a hole otherwise, the authenticity for both style and gameplay has been perfectly captured and I love that.
+My only quibble is not being able to fall down a hole; otherwise, the authenticity for both style and gameplay has been perfectly captured, and I love that.

-Visuall, well, it's Space Panic so is everything you expect it to be with a clean-cut design and cutesy sprites.
-It won't win any awards and nor should it, but who cares?
-The audio is far better with nice sampled sound effects throughout - that ROAR as a monster climbs out of a hole will scare you to death!!
+Visually, everything is as you expect, with a clean-cut design and cutesy sprites.
+It won't win any awards, and nor should it, but who cares?
+The audio is super with sampled sound effects throughout - that ROAR as a monster climbs out of a hole will scare you to death!!
 I just miss the lacking background chiptune.

-'Creature' is a cute but gullible goon and temporally falling into a hole will make him angry!!
+'Creature' is a cute but gullible goon, and temporarily falling into a hole will make him angry!!

 The CryptO'pinion?

-Space Monsters is fantastic and perfectly captures that oldskool vibe in both look and style.
-The gameplay itself gradually increases for that expected stressful experience and trying to tactically dig the right holes whilst worrying about what could creep up on you is truly a PANIC.
-Yep, this is literally one of the best conversions I have played.
+Space Monsters is fantastic and captures that oldskool vibe in both look and style.
+The gameplay itself gradually increases for a stressful experience, and trying to tactically dig the right holes whilst worrying about what could creep up on you is truly a PANIC.
+This is literally one of the best conversions I have played.

 Grab the DOWNLOAD right now!